fKEpro/flask-mongo-login/README.md

 -----

 The biggest need I have at the moment is figuring out how to make it more secure.
 I'm learning as I go with this, so we will see.
 Any recommendations would be appreciated.

+Items on the list:
+1. Encrypt passwords
+2. Make sessions more secure by storing an encrypted value of the username+password, or something to that effect